 - Don't copy from the internet.
 It's called plagiarism and is a serious offence.
-Tutors usually recognise plagiarism.
-If they suspect your work is copied they will check, and your work will not be marked if it is not your own. - Use the internet to research and find answers, but be cautious.
+Your work will not be accepted if it is not your own. - Use the internet to research and find answers, but be cautious.
 Websites aren't always right.
 It's better to use a well-known website for any research you do.
 Wikipedia is a useful source of information, but the information is not always written by professionals.
 Check whether the information you use has been validated elsewhere.